Which tool will win if there’s a Spyfu vs SEMrush comparison? What kind of data, how much data, and what other features do each of these tools offer?

 If I’m being completely objective, after using both the tools extensively, SEMrush without doubt comes out on top.

 I mean, it just offers a lot more data, a bigger database, and more features.
+If you still aren’t sure, do peek at my Semrush against Similarweb comparison.
+You’ll get a more diverse idea of its potential.

 But hey, let’s be honest, Spyfu’s primary focus is on “competition research” and “Adwords”.
 Hence, it’s a bit unfair to compare it to a SEMrush.